aenonTEN/Task2-Fullstack/README.md

 - Session invalidation on logout
 - AES-256-GCM encryption for sensitive data (phone, ID number) with configurable key via `AES_KEY_HEX`

-> **Security Note**: Default admin credentials are initialized via the Docker environment for evaluation.
-In production, these should be managed via a secure vault or environment variables.

 ### 2. Recruitment Module
 - **Candidates**: Create, list, search candidates
 - **Bulk Import**: Import candidates from JSON files